abdelhafid-mahmoudi-env/challenge-ai-reseller/README.md

-# Challenge: Building an AI to Filter Emails and Extract Data
+# Building an AI to Filter Emails and Extract Data

 ## Objective
 We’re creating an AI solution to process incoming emails, classify them into predefined types, and extract relevant information.